-The Trials of Muhammad Ali, which airs on Independent Lens starting Monday, April 14, 2014, is a purposeful look outside of the ring, at the political and social turmoil that Ali inspired and endured with his conversion to Islam and his refusal to fight in the Vietnam War.
+The Trials of Muhammad Ali is a purposeful look outside of the ring, at the political and social turmoil that Ali inspired and endured with his conversion to Islam and his refusal to fight in the Vietnam War.

 I’ve been aware in broad strokes what happened, but director Bill Siegel delivers a cornucopia of details that I found riveting, from the Louisville Sponsor Group, a ring of old-world white businessmen who backed Ali in the beginning of his career to his hilarious (to me, at least) stint in musical theater, and especially to the criticism he’d get during interviews.
 William F. Buckley dismissing Ali is one thing, but to witness the utter contempt with which Jerry Lewis treated him, is jarring.
 I wasn’t aware until after seeing Trials that Leon Gast, the director of When We Were Kings, is an executive producer.
 Siegel got his start working with Gast on the ill-fated Muhammad Ali: The Whole Story, which after its collapse became When We Were Kings, so he’s clearly earned the right to jokingly refer to Trials as Before We Were Kings.

 Doc Soup Man: The film makes a pretty strong argument that Ali’s greatest fights were outside of the ring.
 Was that your mission?